What to Eat If You Have Irritable Bowel Syndrome (IBS)

 Pictured recipe: Herbal Chamomile Health Tonic

+Peppermint and chamomile tea might ease IBS symptoms.
 While there are drinks you should limit, certain drinks can help.
 "Chamomile tea can help because it's a natural antispasmodic," explains Bonci.
 In other words, it helps relax your gut.
-"Peppermint, peppermint tea and peppermint oil can also help for the same reason.
+"Peppermint, peppermint tea, and peppermint oil can also help for the same reason.

+A lower-carb diet might help but isn't necessary.
 "Following a lower-carb diet might help," says Rezaie.
 "But, your body needs carbs.
 You can't completely take them out."
 He says that he's had patients report improved symptoms after adopting lower-carb diets.

-It only differs from a regular plate in that the types of these fruits, vegetables and starches might be different."
+It only differs from a regular plate in that the types of these fruits, vegetables, and starches might be different."
 Again, it comes down to identifying your specific triggers and reducing or eliminating them, so that you don't need to cut out entire food groups.

 The recommended daily intake is 25 grams per day for women and 38 grams per day for men, but most Americans don't hit that intake.
 If you fall short, increase your fiber consumption gradually so that your digestive system can adjust.
 "I tell clients to up their fiber intake by 2 grams of fiber per day," says Bonci.

 Also, be mindful of what type of fiber you're eating.
 Insoluble fiber from the skin of fruits and vegetables, and the bran of grains, can have a laxative effect and will help if you have IBS with constipation.
-Soluble fiber from the flesh of fruits and vegetables, and from beans and oats, has a binding effect in your digestive system and can help with IBS with diarrhea.
+Soluble fiber from the flesh of fruits and vegetables, and from beans and oats, have a binding effect in your digestive system and can help with IBS with diarrhea.

 And, Bonci says, don't eat too much fiber.
 Going far above the recommended daily intake can make IBS symptoms worse.

+How you eat might be as important as what you eat.
 "Spacing your meals is important," says Rezaie.
 "Eat three meals per day, and give your digestive system a rest in between."
 He also recommends not eating for at least eight hours overnight.
-This often happens naturally (because, sleep), but it's something to be mindful of if you're someone who often eats late at night.
+This often happens naturally because of sleeping, but it's something to be mindful of if you're someone who often eats late at night.

-It can also help to be as relaxed as possible when you eat.
+It can also help you to be as relaxed as possible when you eat.
 "You don't want to eat on the run or eat quickly," says Bonci.
 "You want to be able to sit down and eat mindfully."
 If you're frazzled or anxious while you eat, this can affect digestion.

-"In moderate to severe IBS patients, you won't see 100 percent improvement through diet alone," Rezaie says.
+All of this said, many people can't manage IBS through diet and lifestyle changes alone, and that's OK.
+"In moderate to severe IBS patients, you won't see 100% improvement through diet alone," Rezaie says.
 "In those cases, you need to target it with medication."